danielwaltz/unocss-preset-prime/README.md

 ## Include Prime Components in Content Pipeline

-To support PrimeIcons and PrimeFlex classes on internal Prime components, you can include the following in your UnoCSS config depending on your bundler and framework.
+To support parsing class names on internal Prime components, you can include the following in your UnoCSS config depending on your bundler and framework.
 Below is an example for Vite + PrimeReact.
 Be sure to include the default regex as well!

 ```ts
 content: {